MiguelSperle/Furniture-Backend/Readme.md

 ### What I improved and learned

-I was able to learn how to create and use Use Case and Data Transfer Object, I also learned a little about a architecture called S.O.L.I.D and I improved my logic doing new functionalities.
+I was able to learn how to create and use Use Case and Data Transfer Object, I also learned a little about S.O.L.I.D(set of good practices) and I improved my logic doing new functionalities.

 ---------------